araffin/academic-kickstart/content/post/sb3/index.md

 ## Features

-Stable-Baselines3 provides many features, ranging from a simple API to a complete [experimental framework](https://github.com/DLR-RM/rl-baselines3-zoo) that allows advance usage like automatic hyperparameters tuning.
+Stable-Baselines3 provides many features, ranging from a simple API to a complete [experimental framework](https://github.com/DLR-RM/rl-baselines3-zoo) that allows advanced usage like automatic hyperparameters tuning.

 ### Simple API

 Training agents in Stable-Baselines3 takes just a few lines of code, after which the agent can be queried for actions (see quick example below).
-This allows researchers to easily use the baseline algorithms and components in their experiments (eg. [Imitating Animals](https://xbpeng.github.io/projects/Robotic_Imitation/index.html), [Slime Volleyball](https://github.com/hardmaru/slimevolleygym), [Adversarial Policies](https://adversarialpolicies.github.io/)), as well as apply RL to novel tasks and environments, like [continual learning](https://pwnagotchi.ai/) when attacking WiFi networks or [dampening bridge vibrations](https://github.com/jaberkow/WaveRL).
+This allows you to easily use the baseline algorithms and components in your experiments (eg. [Imitating Animals](https://xbpeng.github.io/projects/Robotic_Imitation/index.html), [Slime Volleyball](https://github.com/hardmaru/slimevolleygym), [Adversarial Policies](https://adversarialpolicies.github.io/)), as well as apply RL to novel tasks and environments, like [continual learning](https://pwnagotchi.ai/) when attacking WiFi networks or [dampening bridge vibrations](https://github.com/jaberkow/WaveRL).

 ```python
 from stable_baselines3 import A2C